yetanotherbhai/target.en/help/c-recommendations/c-products/c-collections.md

    You can add rules to use multiple parameters to define a collection.
 Multiple rules are joined with an AND.
 All specified rules must be matched for the collection to apply.
 1. Click **[!UICONTROL Save]**.
-You can also create collections using Advanced Search on the Catalog Search page (Recommendations > Catalog Search > Advanced Search).
-After creating a search using "id > contains," for example, you can then click Save As > Collection.
+You can also create collections using Advanced Search on the Catalog Search page ([!UICONTROL Recommendations] > [!UICONTROL Catalog Search] > [!UICONTROL Advanced Search]).
+After creating a search using "id > contains," for example, you can then click [!UICONTROL Save As] > [!UICONTROL Collection].

 >[!IMPORTANT]
 >